“If you make less than $100,000, you should fill out form 1040-EZ.”

 Your younger sister is doing her taxes.
 She's used an accountant to do her taxes for the past few years, but this year she's going to do it herself.
 She asks you whether she should use Form 1040 or Form 1040-EZ.
-You tell her:
+This is your answer to her question.

 If you make less than $100,000, you should fill out form 1040-EZ.